-While SDI is similar to other concepts we use when discussing strategies for accommodating instruction, it’s important to understand the nuances between the terms.
+While SDI is similar to other concepts we use when discussing strategies for accommodating instruction, it’s essential to understand the nuances between the terms.

 - Differentiation, on the other hand, is a more general term and describes a reactive approach to adding support based on the needs of students.
 According to Carol Ann Tomlinson, “Differentiation means tailoring instruction to meet individual needs.
 Whether teachers differentiate content, process, products, or the learning environment, the use of ongoing assessment and flexible grouping makes this a successful approach to instruction.”

-- SDI is accommodated and modified instruction designed for a single student with a disability who requires those adjustments to make progress in the general education curriculum (and/or on the student’s IEP goals).
+- SDI is accommodated and modified instruction designed for a single student with a disability who requires those adjustments to progress in the general education curriculum (and on the student’s IEP goals).

-While these concepts may overlap in implementation, the key to understanding SDI is that it includes strategies and methods of instructional design intentionally planned to remove the barriers imposed by a student’s disability in order to enable them access to the core curriculum.
+While these concepts may overlap in implementation, the key to understanding SDI is that it includes strategies and instructional design methods intentionally planned to remove the barriers imposed by a student’s disability to enable them access to the core curriculum.

 Why is it important?

 More often than not, in the classrooms we visit, teachers have many of the skills needed to help all students learn and thrive.
-However, in many of those same classrooms, we frequently see lessons being taught in one way to one group of students – and logically so, because this is the way most curricula are written.
-Teaching to the middle is also a smart choice when you are strapped for time, overwhelmed by work, and not given enough time to collaborate with peers.
+However, in many of those same classrooms, we frequently see lessons being taught in one way to one group of students – and logically so because this is the way most curricula are written.
+Teaching to the middle is also smart when you are strapped for time, overwhelmed by work, and not given enough time to collaborate with peers.
 And yet, this approach overlooks the long-term gains of engaging those students at the margins.
-Turning to SDI as a way of providing content differently depending on the students in your class will help them connect with the same learning opportunities other students may have.
+Turning to SDI to provide content differently depending on the students in your class will help them connect with the same learning opportunities other students may have.

 Effective SDI is both a skill and a mindset.
-It requires teachers to believe to their core that students with disabilities can learn just as much as their peers and to know how to drill into what a student actually needs in order to access the content.
+It requires teachers to fundamentally believe that students with disabilities can learn just as much as their peers and to know how to drill into what a student needs to access the content.

 How is SDI done well?

-When planning for SDI, there are three categories that help guide effective instructional design: Content, Process, and Product.
+Three categories help guide effective instructional design when planning for SDI: Content, Process, and Product.
 In some instances, there is a fourth category – environment (e.g., adjusting the physical setting in which learning occurs).

 Category One – Content

-In extremely rare cases (<10% of students), SDI can include modifications to what content a student is learning.
-It’s important to understand that most students (>90% of students with disabilities) will not require changes to what is being taught and will be able to successfully access grade-level content with accommodations to process or product.
-Modifying content unnecessarily (which happens all too frequently) often leads to large gaps in learning and substantially disparate long-term outcomes.
+In sporadic cases (<10% of students), SDI can include modifications to what content a student is learning.
+It’s important to understand that most students (>90% of students with disabilities) will not require changes to what is being taught and will be able to access grade-level content with accommodations to process or product successfully.
+Modifying content unnecessarily (which happens all too frequently) often leads to significant gaps in learning and substantially disparate long-term outcomes.

 Category Two – Process

-In the overwhelming majority of cases, SDI is about adjusting how teaching is done so the student learns the same material as their peers.
-Examples of process accommodations include the use of graphic organizers with prompts, audiobooks, breaking down assignments into component parts, adjusting pacing, or giving students choice about how to complete a particular activity.
-This is where strategic lesson design can be quite effective – ultimately, if you are clear about what you are trying to teach and how you know a student has learned it, you can be creative about how you get the student to that goal.
+In most cases, SDI is about adjusting how teaching is done so students learn the same material as their peers.
+Process accommodations include using graphic organizers with prompts, audiobooks, breaking down assignments into parts, adjusting pacing, or giving students choices about completing a particular activity.
+This is where strategic lesson design can be quite effective – if you are clear about what you are trying to teach and how you know a student has learned it, you can be creative about getting the student to that goal.